carpentries-incubator/pangenomics/_episodes/01-introduction.md

 >  D)  All the species in the figure
 >
 > > ## Solution
-> > There are several ways to include _S. agalactiae_ in a more comprehensive pangenome.
-We will discuss some of these possibilities.
+> >
 > > A) A species pangenome is possible if we include only genome of *S. agalactiae*, but right now we want a bigger pangenome.
 > > B) No. Chosing _S. urinalis_, _S. agalactiae_ would make a paraphyletic group, because we are not including the rest of the species in the clade.
 > > C) No.  _S. porcinus_ and _S. pseudoporcinus_ do form a monophyletic group, so it would be apropriate to make a pangenome of those species, but it
 > > does not include _S. agalactiae_ :(
 > > D) Yes.
-Including genomes of all the species in the clade is the only way to have a monophyletic group that includes *S. agalactiae*.
+Using genomes of all the species in the image is the only way to have a monophyletic group that includes *S. agalactiae*.
 > >
 > {: .solution}
 {: .challenge}